-The Met Office has issued a yellow 'be aware' warning of snow and ice for much of Wales.
+The Met Office has issued a yellow 'be aware' warning of strong winds across the whole of Wales.

 It's predicting gusts of up to 70mph in exposed places and says there could be localised damage and minor disruption to travel.